 The Supreme Court, in Board of Trustees of State University of New York v.
 Fox, 492 U.S. 469 (1989), determined that a state regulation prohibiting private commercial activity in the state university’s facilities was “‘narrowly tailored’ to serve a significant governmental interest” and thus valid under the First Amendment although it went “beyond the least restrictive means to achieve the desired end.”

-Students brought the suit, contending that the state had violated their free speech rights by preventing them from conducting commercial product demonstration parties in dorm rooms.
+Students brought the suit, contending that the state had violated their free-speech rights by preventing them from conducting commercial product demonstration parties in dorm rooms.
 The Court held that the government’s interest in regulating commercial activity to protect students and maintain an educational atmosphere was “significant.”

-The Central Hudson test had required that a restriction on communication be the least restrictive means available for regulating free expression, but Fox required “a ‘fit’ between the legislature’s ends and the means chosen to accomplish those ends’ ”— “a fit that is not necessarily perfect, but reasonable; that represents not necessarily the single best disposition but one whose scope is ‘in proportion to the interest served.’”
+The Central Hudson test had required that a restriction on communication be the least restrictive means available for regulating free expression, but Fox required “a ‘fit’ between the legislature’s ends and the means chosen to accomplish those ends”— “a fit that is not necessarily perfect, but reasonable; that represents not necessarily the single best disposition but one whose scope is ‘in proportion to the interest served.’”

 In the succeeding nine years the Court further considered whether this required a stringent review of all available means of satisfying the state’s interest.
-Fox raised the issue precisely because when the Second Circuit Court of Appeals remanded the case to the district court for rehearing, it did so with instructions that the regulation be determined to be the “‘least restrictive measure’ that could effectively protect the State’s interests.”
+Fox raised the issue precisely because when the 2nd U.S. Circuit Court of Appeals remanded the case to the district court for rehearing, it did so with instructions that the regulation be determined to be the “‘least restrictive measure’ that could effectively protect the State’s interests.”

 The “reasonable fit” language combined analysis from Posadas de Puerto Rico Associates v.
 Tourism Company of Puerto Rico (1986) and In re R.M.J.
 (1982) to ground the new standard in precedent law.
 This modification of the Central Hudson test made it easier for government to regulate commercial speech.

 First, in Fox, Scalia reiterated the claim that commercial speech occupies a “subordinate position in the scale of First Amendment values.”
 Nevertheless, the Court in Greater New Orleans also required a careful calculation of “the costs and benefits associated with the burden on speech imposed by its prohibition” to ensure that the courts cannot cite only the harms of commercial speech while ignoring its contributions.